 All of these accounts have now been banned from accessing Black Desert Online.

 Thank you to all those who raised awareness for this issue and remained patient as we investigated and compiled the data.

 I’ll see you all for the next ban wave.

-Unfortunately, this is not the first bot outbreak in the history of Black Desert Online and banning 700 accounts is considered "fixing a sinking boat with a band-aid" and a "PR-stunt" because, as it turns out, players that have openly used third-party hack software did not get hit by the ban at all, even when they have willingly streamed the entire thing.
+Unfortunately, this is not the first bot outbreak in the history of Black Desert Online, and banning 700 accounts is considered "fixing a sinking boat with a band-aid" and a "PR-stunt" because, as it turns out, players that have openly used third-party hack software did not get hit by the ban at all, even when they have willingly streamed the entire thing.
 Will Kakao and Pearl Abyss finally do something about the rampant botting and hacking?
-Only time will tell, but judging by their lack of response now and in the past, future of BDO looks grim.
+Only time will tell, but judging by their lack of response now and in the past, the future of BDO looks grim.